DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### Participated

-This event logs that the `participant` has pay for the token to be exchanged.
+This event indicates that `participant` has filled and locked the token to be exchanged using the function `participate()`.

 ```
 event Participated(uint256 participateTimestamp, bytes32 secretHash, address initiator, address participant, address participantAssetToken, uint256 participantAssetAmount, uint256 participantAssetRefundTimestamp);